 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.34 minutes getting to work every day.

-Seeley Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Seeley Lake does not have a public transit system used by locals to get to and from work.

 The per capita income in Seeley Lake in 2022 was $34,990, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
 This equates to an annual income of $139,960 for a family of four.
 However, Seeley Lake contains both very wealthy and poor people as well.